 Conclusion

 From the sound of a musical note to the detection of distant galaxies, pitch is a fundamental concept that permeates many areas of science and technology.
 Understanding the relationship between frequency, wavelength, and perception is essential for anyone seeking to explore the world around them.
-By grasping the basics of pitch, you can unlock a deeper understanding of sound, light, and the universe itself.
+By grasping the basics of pitch, you can access a deeper understanding of sound, light, and the universe itself.